Reasons for being evicted

 1. Rent arrears or breaking your tenancy agreement

-If you haven't paid the rent, what you owe is called rent arrears.
-If this is why you're being evicted, your council or landlord has to follow a number of steps to try to help you out before they can try to evict you.
+If you have not paid the rent, what you owe is called rent arrears.
+If this is the reason, or one of the reasons why your council or landlord wants to evict you, they must follow a number of steps to try to help you deal with the rent arrears before they can raise eviction action in court.

-You can also get evicted for ground 1 if you broke one of the conditions of your tenancy agreement.
+You could also be evicted for ground 1 if you broke one of the conditions of your tenancy agreement.
 When you get your notice of proceedings it should tell you which condition you broke.

 2. Using the home for illegal reasons

-This ground can be used if you or someone you live with was convicted for an offence that was committed in your home or in the area near your home.
+This ground can be used if you or someone you live with was convicted of an offence that was committed in your home or in the area near your home.

-For example, if you were convicted for dealing drugs in your local area, or letting your home be used for prostitution, you can be evicted on this ground.
+For example, if you were convicted of dealing drugs in your local area, or letting your home be used for prostitution, you could be evicted on this ground.

 3. Deterioration of the property

-If you or someone you live with has caused the home to get into a bad state, either by damaging it or not taking care of it, you can be evicted.
+If you or someone you live with has caused the home to get into a bad state, either by damaging it or not taking care of it, you could be evicted.

 This also includes areas you share with your neighbours, like the stairwell or the garden.